To the Jew First

 This interpretation of “first” (proton) works equally as well in both Rom 1:16 and 2:9-10, unlike the majority of the other approaches discussed.
 When read in this way, the point of Rom 2:9-10 is that divine judgment and reward is more significant for the Jewish people because of their past history and ongoing covenantal relationship with God.
 This parallels the teaching of Jesus in Luke 12:48, “From everyone to whom much has been given, much will be required; and from the one to whom much has been entrusted, even more will be demanded.”
 In Rom 3:2, Paul explicitly argues for Israel’s special status based upon their being “entrusted with the oracles of God.”
 It is also not a coincidence that the word “first” (proton) occurs in Rom 3:2.
 On the heels of his comment that circumcision is “of the heart,” Paul asks in Rom 3:1, “What advantage has the Jew?
 Or what benefit is circumcision?”
 He then responds in Rom 3:2, “Much in every way!
 Chiefly [proton] because to them were entrusted the oracles of God” (NKJV).
 The question, “What advantage has the Jew?” followed by Paul’s emphatic answer, “Much in every way!” supports the “to the Jew first” principle in the most explicit way possible.

 Finally, Paul explains in Rom 15:25-27 that the Jewish people especially deserve material and financial support from the Gentiles, “For if the Gentiles have shared in the Jews’ spiritual blessings, they owe it to the Jews to share with them their material blessings.”
-This principle was greatly impressed on the heart of Pastor Robert Morris many years ago, and for this reason, Gateway Church continues to give “to the Jew first” by ensuring that the church’s first donation every month goes to blessing Israel and the Jewish people.
+This principle was greatly impressed on the leadership of Gateway Church many years ago, and for this reason, Gateway continues to give “to the Jew first” by ensuring that the church’s first donation every month goes to blessing Israel and the Jewish people.
 It doesn’t get any more practical than that!
 If Gentiles are truly indebted to Israel, then a certain priority should be placed on efforts to bless and support the Jewish people.
 This priority is not merely a mental or verbal recognition of God’s prior covenants, but it is an actionable and tangible prioritization that affirms God’s ongoing covenant with Israel.

 Furthermore, it is interesting to note that the financial gift Paul references in Rom 15 is likely the very same contribution mentioned in 2 Cor 8, which he was tasked to collect in Acts 11:27-30.
 When standing trial before Felix in Acts 24:17, Paul also mentions this financial donation he desired to bring to “his people” in Jerusalem.
 These types of details are often left unnoticed, but if the book of Acts describes the history of the early Church, it is not surprising to see the principle of “to the Jew first” repeatedly play an important role throughout the entire book.